sebastianmurf/Innovatek_PCB_5.0_001/PCB 5.0 FW/Readme.txt

 2. Setpoints/Volt P-factor is linked to T.Conductivity DONE ok tested
 3. Setpoints/T.Conductivity is linked to w_value DONE ok tested
 4. Setpoints/w_value is not linked to anything DONE ok tested
-5. Sensor read/Flow doesn’t update automatically, and doesn’t update at all when Timebase is set to M. Flow timebase should be M. DONE ok tested
+5. Sensor read/Flow doesnÂ’t update automatically, and doesnÂ’t update at all when Timebase is set to M. Flow timebase should be M. DONE ok tested
-6. Issues with flowmeter calibration – flow is not giving reasonable values.
+6. Issues with flowmeter calibration Â– flow is not giving reasonable values.
 NEEDS MORE TIME o   K factor is 840pulses/L, timebase in M, output in L/min.
 CALIBRATED AT OFFICE
 7. How do I calibrate temperature?
 At the moment, it reads 20.4 when it is 20.6C (so it looks ok)
 8. How do I calibrate EC?
 Reads 1014 when at 1413uS/cm.
 This is an unacceptable margin!